- Date: 18th March 2020

 - Location: Reed Smith, London

-Applications are now open for the Aspiring Solicitors third Annual Ability event, focussing on increasing awareness, understanding and confidence for aspiring solicitors with disabilities and long term health conditions.
+Mayer Brown and Reed Smith will be co-hosting the fourth Aspiring Solicitors Annual Ability event, focussing on increasing awareness, understanding and confidence for aspiring solicitors with disabilities and long term health conditions.

-The event will be hosted by Reed Smith but will include participation from a range of law firms and lawyers from a cross section of private practice and in-house legal teams.
+The event will include participation from a range of law firms and lawyers from a cross section of private practice and in-house legal teams.

 To apply for this event you must: